whaakman/azure-docs.nl-nl/articles/machine-learning/service/tutorial-train-models-with-aml.md

 `{'regularization rate': 0.8, 'accuracy': 0.9204}`

-In de zelfstudie over implementatie wordt dit model in meer detail besproken.
+In de volgende zelfstudie wordt dit model in meer detail besproken.

 ## <a name="register-model"></a>Model registreren